Dizay1957/Dizay1957/README.md

 ### *I Am Malenia, Blade of Miquella*

-🌱 *As one bound to the Scarlet Rot, I seek not only mastery of the sword but of the arts of creation, ever pushing forward as I wield the power of software engineering*.
+🌱 *As one bound to the Scarlet Rot, I seek not only mastery of the sword but of the arts of creation.
+My long trial is complete — I have **graduated** and now wield my craft as an **official Software Engineer, Full-Stack & AI**, ever pushing forward in the unforgiving realms of code.*

-📚 *Just as I train my blade, I sharpen my mind in the art of development, knowing that every battle in the realms of code brings me one step closer to my purpose*.
+📚 *Just as I trained my blade through countless battles, I have sharpened my mind through discipline and knowledge, knowing that every conflict in development tempers my resolve and perfects my craft.*

-🎮 *When the world of creation ceases to challenge me, I delve into other worlds—lost lands, where I seek to uncover the hidden secrets of games and their dark truths*.
+🎮 *When the world of creation ceases to challenge me, I wander other realms — lost lands and broken worlds — uncovering the hidden truths of games and the darkness they conceal.*

-🎓 ***Aspiring Elden Lord, Software Engineering Student, Blade of the Sacred***
+🎓 ***Graduated Software Engineer • Full-Stack & AI • Aspiring Elden Lord • Blade of the Sacred***

 ---